All Women, All The Time

 Casey Dienel -- Dr Monroe.
 I'll see your Nellie McKay and raise you a less precious, more interesting jazz-influenced-but-not-enslaved piana-playin' songwriter

-Shelley Short -- Like Anything, It's Small
+Shelley Short -- Like Anything, It's Small.
+Charming.

 1 Comments: